cogbogu/Perceptron/README.md

 python Binary_classifier.py
 ```

-In the Multi-class classifier (5.2) script, questions (a)-(d) are written in each individual function, with the train and test part incorporated in each of them.
-In the function calls section do the following:
+Similarly, in the Multi-class classifier script, I wrote functions that implement Standard and Average perceptron with and without a passive-aggressive algorithm, and a general learning paradigm for multi-classification of the Fashion-MNIST dataset into 10 labels.
+To make the function calls in the Multi-class.py script, do the following:
 ```python
 train_test(X_train, Y_train, 1, T)        #Un-comment and run script for Standard perceptron (Q5.2a&b)